nworbde/dStar/README.md

 ## What's new

 ### Neutron thermal conductivity
-Alex Deibel coded up routines to compute the thermal conductivity of normal neutrons (Deibel et al. [2017], Astrophys.
+Alex Deibel wrote routines to compute the thermal conductivity of normal neutrons (Deibel et al. [2017], Astrophys.
 Jour.
 839: 95).
-In addition, the thermal conductivity via phonons in the superfluid phase is computed following Aguilera et al. (2009), Phys.
+In addition, the thermal conductivity via phonons in the superfluid phase (Aguilera et al. [2009], Phys.
 Rev. Lett.
-102: 091101.
-This conductivity is not included by default, but can be added by setting
+102: 091101) is computed.
+The neutron conductivity is not included by default, but can be activated by setting

-    use_sf_conductivity = .FALSE.
+    use_sf_conductivity = .TRUE.
-    use_nph_conductivity = .FALSE.
+    use_nph_conductivity = .TRUE.
-    use_nQ_conductivity = .FALSE.
+    use_nQ_conductivity = .TRUE.

 in the inlist.